 The UK population disposes of 8 million mattresses every year.
 Despite our best efforts, many of those will end up going to landfill.

-In the last 12 months, 20% of our customers opted into the mattress recycling scheme.
-That is amazing, but we’d like to see even more mattresses being recycled.
-Just think: you can treat your body to the best support possible while benefitting the environment at the same time!
+Over 20% of our customers opt into our mattress recycling scheme.
+This is amazing, but we’d like to see even more mattresses being recycled.
+Just think: you can treat your body to the best support possible while protecting our environment at the same time!

 So when it next becomes time for you to change your mattress, bear our recycling scheme in mind.
 And if that time has already come, don’t worry - you needn't sacrifice your Zero Waste principles to be comfy!